 - Disclose the details of a mediation and/or dispute being facilitated by or on behalf of Chartered Accountants Australia and New Zealand, including all information related to the mediation or dispute, to each of the parties involved, the mediator and any other relevant parties;

 - Disclose the personal information of employment and contractor applicants to recruiters and recruiting personnel for the purpose of assessing suitability for employment or contract work;

 - Disclose or publish a list of our candidates, members and practice entities (to which we have issued a certificate of public practice), including limited personal information such as name, member status and contact information, as well as areas of specialisation, accreditation and other relevant qualifications where these have been provided to us for the purposes of disclosure or publication.

-- Disclose personal information to government and statutory bodies and authorities where required or authorised by Australian law or a court/tribunal order.
+- Disclose personal information to government and statutory bodies and authorities where required or authorised by Australian or New Zealand law (including a Privacy Act) or a court/tribunal order.

 2.6 Access and correction of personal information

-Individuals may request access to their personal information and request its correction by writing to the Institute’s Privacy Officer (details below).
+Individuals may request access to their personal information and request its correction by writing to Chartered Accountants Australia and New Zealand’s Privacy Officer (details below).

 - Providing access may have an unreasonable impact on the privacy of other individuals;

 - Providing access would be unlawful or would be likely to prejudice one or more enforcement related activities conducted by, or on behalf of, the Institute or an enforcement body;